NASA rolls out its mega Moon rocket -- here's what you need to know

 On its three-week mission, Orion will deploy 10 shoebox size satellites known as CubeSats to gather information on the deep space environment.

+Its "passengers" will include three mannequins collecting radiation data, and a plush Snoopy toy, long a NASA mascot.

-It will journey around the far side of the Moon -- thanks to thrusters provided by the European Space Agency (ESA) service module -- and finally make its way back to Earth, where its heat shield will be tested against the atmosphere.
+It will journey around the far side of the Moon, using thrust provided by the European Space Agency (ESA) thruster, and finally make its way back to Earth, where its heat shield will be tested against the atmosphere.

 Splashdown takes place in the Pacific, off the coast of California.

-Artemis-2 will be the first crewed test, flying around the Moon but not landing, while Artemis-3, now planned for no earlier than 2025, will see the first woman and first person of color touch down on the lunar south pole.
+Artemis-2 will be the first crewed test, flying around the Moon but not landing, while Artemis-3, planned for 2025, will see the first woman and first person of color touch down on the lunar south pole.

-NASA wants to use the Moon as a proving ground for testing technologies necessary for a Mars mission, sometime in the 2030s, using a Block 2 evolution of the SLS.
+NASA wants to build a permanent presence on the Moon, and use it as a proving ground for technologies necessary for a Mars mission, sometime in the 2030s, using a Block 2 evolution of the SLS.

 SLS v Starship